Table of Contents

 Specifically, the pathomechanism of anaphylaxis follows the pattern of the type I reaction: After successful sensitization against the specific antigen, a renewed exposure to the antigen causes the massive release of biochemical mediators from mast cells and basophils.
 The results are spasms of smooth muscles, increased mucus secretion, and the activation of inflammatory cells.

-Beside the scientifically proven anaphylaxis of type I reactions, there are other models for the explanation of anaphylactic reactions which shall be briefly mentioned here: the immune complex /complement-mediated anaphylaxis, anaphylaxis induced by physical stimuli, and anaphylaxis due to apparent abnormalities of the arachidonic acid metabolism (aspirin intolerance).
+Besides the scientifically proven anaphylaxis of type I reactions, there are other models for the explanation of anaphylactic reactions which shall be briefly mentioned here: the immune complex /complement-mediated anaphylaxis, anaphylaxis induced by physical stimuli, and anaphylaxis due to apparent abnormalities of the arachidonic acid metabolism (aspirin intolerance).

 Symptoms and Progression